History of Christian thought on abortion: Patristic writings

-Several historians have written that prior to the 19th century most Catholic authors did not regard termination of pregnancy before "quickening" or "ensoulment" as an abortion.Cyril C. Means, Jr., "A historian's view," in Robert E. Hall, ed., Abortion in a Changing World, vol. 1, Columbia University Press, 1970, p.
-16-24.
+Several historians have written that prior to the 19th century most Catholic authors did not regard termination of pregnancy before "quickening" or "ensoulment" as an abortion.
 In the 13th century, physician and cleric Peter of Spain wrote a book called Thesaurus Pauperum (Treasure of the Poor) containing a long list of early-stage abortifacients, including rue, pennyroyal, and other mints.
 Peter of Spain is generally identified with the ecclesiastic Peter Juliani, who was elected Pope John XXI in 1276.

-Some prominent theologians, such as John Chrysostom and Thomas Sanchez, believed that post-quickening abortion was sinful, but less sinful than deliberate contraception.Peter Biller, The Measure of Multitude: Population in Medieval Thought, Oxford University Press, 2000.
+Some prominent theologians, such as John Chrysostom and Thomas Sanchez, believed that post-quickening abortion was sinful, but less sinful than deliberate contraception.